tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 (<*) fa fb = liftA2 (\a b -> a) fa fb
 ```

-Where `liftA2 = f <$> a <*> b`
+where `liftA2 = f <$> a <*> b`.

-Let’s relate this to our parsing, and how this *executes* the two actions.
+Let’s relate this to our parsing and how this *executes* the two actions.
 We will consider the example of parsing something in the form of “123+”, wanting to parse the number and ignore the “+”.
-The execution order will be changed around a little bit, hoping to provide some intuition in to these functions.
+The execution order will be changed around a little bit, hoping to provide some intuition into these functions.

-So, we can use our “<*” to ignore the second action, i.e., `int <* (is '+')`.
+So, we can use our `<*` to ignore the second action, i.e., `int <* (is '+')`.

-Plugging this in to liftA2 definition:
+Plugging this into the `liftA2` definition:

 ```haskell
 liftA2 (\a _ -> a) int (is '+')